 also stores your bigger luggage under the bus and makes sure only you

 pick it up when you get off.
 If you speak some Spanish, you can ask this

 person to tell you when you have reached your destination (i.e., if it's not

 We never had any issues with attempted theft on any bus, but good

 sense dictates you store valuables at your feet or on your lap -- not

 overhead or hidden out of sight under the seat.
 We always kept

-bus, while storing our bigger bags (containing mostly
+bus, while storing our bigger bags (containing mostly clothing) in the

-van for $12 per person.
-The van was much faster than the bus over
+for $12 per person.
+The van was much faster than the bus over this